-× Fees

-Tax-Increment Financing (must be planned and implemented prior to the redevelopment)

-Accommodations tax

-Property tax

-Municipal Bond Market – Town pays for most capital improvements with this funding source

-Selling Town-Owned Properties for Residential Development

 EXPENSES

 Towns that are largely residential incur high service costs that are only offset by property taxes or special use taxes paid by the residents.
-Sullivan’s Island does not pass along exorbitant expenses related to heavy tourism to its visitors and receives nominal to no funding offset by Charleston County or the State of South Carolina.
+Sullivan’s Island receives visitors daily to its beaches, with soaring numbers during the summer months; these visitors come for both local day trips and for vacation while lodging in acoomocations located elsewhere in the Charleston region.
+While these visitors enjoy the Island, they are also protected by the services that the the Town provides including emergency rescue as aprimary example, but the Town does not pass along these expenses related to heavy tourism to its visitors, and it receives nominal to no funding offsets from Charleston County or the State of South Carolina.

 FINANCIAL OPPORTUNITIES